IS YOUR TENNIS COACH LICENSED?

 By 2022 all Safeguarding courses should be completed through Sport Ireland (run by the Local Sports Partnerships) or Sport Northern Ireland.
 From 2022 onwards no other Safeguarding training will be accepted.

-4.Registration with Tennis Ireland – Be registered with Tennis Ireland by paying the €20.00 Coach License fee.
-Payment details are issued once an application is received.
+4.Registration with Tennis Ireland – Be registered with Tennis Ireland by paying the €20.00 Coach License fee at time of application.
+Payment can be made via card on the application form.

 N.B. it is important that when stakeholders request evidence of a coach’s license, that they also check the Coach’s Garda Vetting disclosure and Safeguarding Cert to ensure they do not expire during the year in question.